dmitriy-kiriyenko/morgan/Readme.md

 tar -zxf stack-rails.tar.gz
 mv iafonov-stack-rails-246c815/ stack-rails
 ```
+* It is really recommended to import this repository to your internal git repo (or fork it) and commit every changes you've made
 * Run `./bootstrap/ubuntu_1_9_3.sh` to install Ruby 1.9.3
-* Review and edit `soloistrc` file, the most important section is `attributes` section where you can customize recipes behavior and tune configuration files:
+* Review and edit `soloistrc` file.
+The most important section is `attributes` section where you can customize recipes behavior and tune configuration files:

 ```yaml
 node_attributes: